Last Updated 10/30/2020

-Issue: Artificial intelligence (AI) is a technology which enables computer systems to accomplish tasks typically requiring a human's intelligent behavior.
+Issue: Artificial intelligence (AI) is a technology which enables computer systems to accomplish tasks that typically require a human's intelligent behavior.
 Examples include gathering information, analyzing data by running a model, and making decisions.

 Background: Over the past several years, AI technology has progressed immensely and continues to develop and improve all the time.
 It has become increasingly proficient at performing tasks historically difficult for computers to execute, including recognizing images, identifying spoken words and using unstructured data.
 The acceleration in AI is being driven by exceptional technological advances along with a major shift in customer expectations.
 Higher computing power, memory capacity, cloud computing, big data technologies, and global connectivity of both people and machines have enabled machines to run complex algorithms faster than humans and handle more input data than a human could.
 Moreover, shaped by their experiences with other industries, insurance customers, particularly millennials, now expect quick on-demand services.

 The successes of AI are also being facilitated by the massive amounts of data we have today.
 The wealth of data we now create is astonishing, and the speed at which data is generated has only made data management tools like AI even more important.
 Whether it is structured or unstructured data (e.g., social media, wearables, telematics, sensors, news, weather and traffic reports), AI is helping insurers make sense of big data.
-Driverless cars create roughly 4 terabytes of data a day, stemming from on-vehicle sensors and digital maps.
-Statistical models cannot handle that amount of data.
+As of 2018, driverless test cars produced roughly 30 terabytes of data a day, stemming from on-vehicle sensors and digital maps.
+Statistical models cannot handle the large quantity of data.
 As AI is able to execute complex analyses and computations at a speed impossible for humans, it generates faster insights.

 Moreover, insurers are sitting on a treasure-trove of big data, the main ingredient AI requires to be successful.
 The abundance unstructured data can be leveraged through AI to increase customer engagement, create more personalized service and more meaningful marketing messages, sell the right product to customers and target the right customer.

-Status: AI is a powerful form of technology with the potential to transform the insurance industry in a number of ways.
-The insurance industry has only begun its venture into AI, with many traditional insurers' experimenting with new ways to incorporate it into their day-to-day operations in anticipation of further technological development.
-InsurTech startups are also harnessing AI to develop solutions to streamline operations, create better underwriting models and enhance customer service.
+Status: The insurance industry has only begun its venture into AI, with many traditional insurers' experimenting with new ways to incorporate it into their day-to-day operations in anticipation of further technological development.
+InsurTech startups are also utilizing AI to develop solutions to streamline operations, create better underwriting models and enhance customer service.
 However, while AI provides opportunities for traditional insurers to modernize themselves, implementing AI is not straightforward.
 Traditional insurers could face challenges integrating AI into their existing technology due to issues such as data quality, privacy and infrastructure compatibility.

 Committees Active on This Topic